Sunday, August 31, 2025

 Some examples of those who had the opportunity to be the Lord’s beloved forever but turned from Him to become among His worse enemies were the angel Lucifer and his fellow angels, Judas Iscariot, Muhammad the founder of Islam, and Joseph Stalin!
 They were all exposed to Christ during their early years, but later turned against Him, and led others to do the same.

-Prior to Judah’s exile to Babylon, King “Manasseh shed very much innocent blood until he had filled Jerusalem from one end to another...”
-“He filled Jerusalem with innocent blood; and the Lord would not forgive.”
-“They even sacrificed their sons and their daughters to the demons.”
-I believe that abortion amounts to a sacrifice to demons because it is an act led not by the Holy Spirit but by a blood thirsty spirit – a demon.
-[30]
+2 Kings 21:16 says, King “Manasseh shed very much innocent blood until he had filled Jerusalem from one end to another...”
+Psalms 106:37 says, “They even sacrificed their sons and their daughters to the demons.”
+Abortion is like a sacrifice to demons because it is not of God but of a demon that thirsts for the shedding of human blood.

 “Why do you gad about so much to change your way?
 Also, you shall be ashamed of Egypt as you were ashamed of Assyria.
 Indeed you will go forth from him with your hands on your head; for the Lord has rejected your trusted allies, and you will not prosper by them.”
 Jeremiah 2:36-37